magic-script/magic-script-components/docs/components/WebView.md

 ## Description

-WebView renders HTML, CSS, and JavaScript content in a volume.
+WebView renders HTML, CSS, and JavaScript content in a prism.
 When you enable web inspectors in your app, use web inspector clients, such as Chrome DevTools, to debug the displayed WebView content.

 ## Example